RyanDavidson417/BitwiseKey/README.md

 ### Juice
 A step beyond polish, but not so far as new features, "juice" is what's used to refer to subtle elements of previous features to provide the game with that extra level of satisfaction and enjoyment
-- Improving the collection of the powerups
+- Improving the collection of the powerups - currently the power ups simply play a sound and deactivate upon collection.
+I want to make this feel like a noteworthy moment and make the player feel rewarded by emphasizing the changes to the player and the world around them when the ability is collected
   - fading the powerup out gradually rather than destroying it instantly
   - particle effects that play when collecting the pods, as well as polish surrounding the destruction of the model
   - a way for the world to respond to their destruction/collection.
 Perhaps having the walls/surrounding lights flash with the color associated with the ability
 - player movement - tweaking the variance between player starting speed and max speed, as well as their acceleration will result in a more robust movement system that will provide a satisfying but approachable (and optional) field in which player skill can develop.
+- HUD
-- HUD - Currently I'm simply displaying the abilities in a 2x2 grid, redesigning that portion of the hud to look like an actuual physical key could help affirm the in-universe justification that these are being used to unlock the next level
+  - Currently I'm simply displaying the abilities in a 2x2 grid, redesigning that portion of the hud to look like an actuual physical key could help affirm the in-universe justification that these are being used to unlock the next level
+  - the current Timer's appearance is very simplistic and unrefined.
+I'll work to fit it better with the rest of the games aesthetic style

 ## Support
-If you find any glitches or major issues with the current release, or simply want to provide feedback, feel free to reach out to me at Ryan.davidson.417@gmail.com
+If you find any glitches or major issues with the current release, or simply want to provide feedback, feel free to reach out to me at Ryan.davidson.417@gmail.com.
+Alternatively my discord handle is .ferrous.
+In any case I'd love to hear from you.

 ## Contributing
-I'm not looking for anyone who wishes to contribute to the programing, development, or design of this project, as I want it to be a clear demonstration of my abilities as a programmer and developer.
-That said, I'd be more than happy to add variety to the artistic side of this project.
+I'm not looking for any assistance in the programming, development, or design of this project, as I want it to be a clear demonstration of my abilities as a programmer and developer.
+That being said, I'd be more than happy to receive assistance to the artistic side of this project.
 Anyone who wants to contribute assets, models, or any music/audio to the project would be greatly appreciated, and I'll be sure to accredit you in turn.

 ## Credits
 While I intend to include this within the game and accessible from the menus, in the meantime here is a list of sources from which I've been receiving the assets